EdwinOng2408/Bird-Classification-WebApp/README.md

 # Bird-Classification-WebApp
 A personal project incorporating web development and deep learning.
-It can classify 41 species of birds in Singapore to some degree of accuracy
+It can classify 41 species of birds in Singapore to some degree of accuracy.
+The product webapp is deployed using Flask on the local server, and the model is trained using keras.